hartator/wayback-machine-downloader/README.md

     wayback_machine_downloader http://example.com --list

-## Download using ruby green threads
+## Download multiple files at a time

-    --threads NUMBER
+    -c, --concurrency NUMBER

 Optional.
-Default is 1.
-Number of threads to use while downloading website.
+Specify the number of multiple files you want to download at the same time.
+Allows to speed up the download of a website significantly.
+Default is to download one file at the time.

 Example:

-    wayback_machine_downloader http://example.com --threads 20
+    wayback_machine_downloader http://example.com --concurrency 20

 ## Using the Docker image